I think it’s safe to say that we live in a golden age of memes.

 At the end of the day, it is very unrealistic to make a full-time income from memes.

-However, if you get creative, there’s no reason why you can’t turn your love of memes into a small passive income source or hobby.
+However, if you get creative, there’s no reason why you can’t turn your love of memes into a small passive side hustle or hobby.

 My recommendation is to create a niche Instagram account or try the POD route, but the world is full of possibilities…I think Slim Jim boy taught us that, if anything.

 Best of luck with your adventure, whatever you decide to do.
-I wish you nothing but success in your quest to make money with memes!
+I wish you nothing but success in your quest to sell memes online!

 Catch you guys in the next one.